rust-lang/rust/src/doc/rustdoc/src/documentation-tests.md

 section.

 However, it's preferable to use fenced code blocks over indented code blocks.
-Not only are fenced code blocks the more popular choice in the Rust community, but there is no way to use directives such as `ignore` or `should_panic` with indented code blocks.
+Not only are fenced code blocks considered more idiomatic for Rust code, but there is no way to use directives such as `ignore` or `should_panic` with indented code blocks.